Alignment vs. Drift: The Gentle Practice of Staying True

 - Service offerings became coherent (not scattered)

-The business you see today—with clear frameworks, beautiful design, and coherent voice—exists because we learned to detect and correct drift before it became division.
+The business you see today—with clear frameworks, beautiful design, and coherent voice—exists because Brianne and I learned to detect and correct drift before it became division.

 Gentle Realignment: The Practice